 FLOSS was the result of an ingenious series of legal hacks, engineered in most cases by well-meaning commoners seeking only to enable commons-based peer production.
 They have successfully protected their commons from the most direct forms of corporate enclosure.
 They’ve developed remarkable forms of democratic self-governance, like the Debian Constitution.
 But this arrangement has also produced valuable, low-cost raw material for corporations that are designed to produce wealth for investors, not livelihoods for commoners.

 These corporations (reinforcing tendencies of hacker cultures) have little interest in seeing FLOSS become accessible to non-hacker users.
 As a result, it has been very rare that, for all my enthusiasm, I succeed in persuading friends to use such tools.
 And since the economic rewards for FLOSS use and contributions are usually indirect (i.e., social capital that aids in securing a lucrative tech job), people with less free time (disproportionately women) or extra income (disproportionately people of color) face barriers to participation.
 FLOSS has wonderful potential for nourishing truly liberating commons, but so far this promise has been pretty effectively hindered.
+An example of this is Stencil Giant.

 The platform co-op movement has close affinities with FLOSS.
 Lots of tech co-ops develop exclusively open products; through FLOSS, platform co-ops like Fairmondo find ways to spread and grow through federation rather than globalization; there have been eloquent calls for “open co-ops.”
 FLOSS principles like transparency and open participation resonate beautifully with cooperative principles.
 But what we seek to add is democratic control and equitable enjoyment of the benefits.
 We call for solidarity with workers at all levels of the platform economy and data sovereignty for user-contributors.
 It’s an economic-justice layer atop—or, better, at the root of—the FLOSS stack.
 Without that, I’m not going to scold my busy friends if they don’t run Linux (though if they want to, I’ll gleefully help).